 Alterations to a building may be so extensive as to amount to the reconstruction of the property.
 This will be capital expenditure, and it can’t be deducted as an ordinary revenue business expense.
 Rebuilding, whether forced on the taxpayer or voluntarily undertaken, is capital expenditure and the total cost can’t be deducted in computing profits.
 Only the actual cost of standard revenue repairs to a part of the old building that is preserved in the rebuilt structure is allowable as an ordinary revenue business expense.
 But:

-• the whole of payment is not necessarily either capital or revenue; it may be possible to split it between capital and revenue items – see below.
+- The whole payment is not necessarily either capital or revenue; it may be possible to split it between capital and revenue items – see below.

 Work commissioned on a property may include expenditure on capital works and also separate expenditure on repairs at the same time.
 Here the cost of repairs remains allowable.
 Price may be apportioned on a reasonable basis to estimate the amount attributable to the repair element.
 Apportionment in the contractor’s bill may provide a rational basis for splitting the total; but it must be done fairly, and the figures will be open to review if, say, capital expenditure is wrongly described as revenue expenditure on repairs.

 Repairs to reinstate a worn or dilapidated asset are usually deductible as revenue expenditure.
-The mere fact that the taxpayer bought the asset not long before the property repairs and maintenance are made does not in itself make the replacement a capital expense.
-But a change of ownership combined with one or more additional factors may mean the expenditure is capital.
+The mere fact that the taxpayer bought the asset not long before the property repairs and maintenance were made does not in itself make the replacement a capital expense.
+However, a change of ownership combined with one or more additional factors may mean the expenditure is capital.
 Examples of such factors are:

 All these factors don’t need to be present for the expenditure to be capital.
 The underlying principle is that the cost of buying a property in good condition is capital expenditure.
 Hence the cost of buying a dilapidated property and putting it in good order is also capital expenditure.